 One of the City's highest priorities for the use of grant funds is to address the emergency shelter and housing needs of homeless persons.
 In the coming year, Moreno Valley will continue to dedicate funding toward homeless services.
 In the coming year, Moreno Valley will continue to dedicate funding toward homeless services.
 The City will assist homeless persons with emergency vouchers and other critical support funded through partnership with homeless service providers.
 As well as continue to subsidize affordable housing development that offers long-term affordable housing opportunities.
 With the added Emergency Solutions Grant (ESG) entitlement funding, Moreno Valley will offer programs that will help quickly house homeless individuals and prevent loss of housing for those at risk of becoming homeless.
-A "Point-in-Time Count" (PIT) was released in May 2020, regarding homeless persons residing in Riverside County.
+A "Point-in-Time Count" (PIT) was last released in May 2020, regarding homeless persons residing in Riverside County.
 Conducted by the County's Continuum of Care (CoC), Moreno Valley has estimated 165 unsheltered homeless persons residing within its city limits.
-The 2021 PIT for the City will be released by the CoC sometime in late May 2021.
+The 2021 PIT count was cancelled by Riverside County due fears of COVID-19 transmission.
+The 2022 PIT was conducted on February 23, 2022 and the results are expected in late spring 2022.